meridianarc/griptape-docs/docs/core-features/overview.md

 # Overview

-As you might notice, Griptape takes control over how your application gets bootstraped.
-This is important, due to the fact that many of the core features of Griptape are built upon the *convention over configuration* principle.
-It provides with all you need to connect to the Secret Network blockchain.

 ## Gripping an app

 A *gripped* application is the term we use to refer to a Vue instance application that has been instantiated by using